PANTHEONtech/StoneWork/docs/SWCTL.md

 #### Manage

 The manage command offers user-friendly and flexible way to manage configuration.
 Manage command helps users with building their initial config file, updating running config or performing various operations with config.
 It uses _entities_ loaded from _entity file_.
 The _entity_ is a special config template that uses variables as input.
 The parameters use templating for their value to automatically render a value or let user override it.
-This allows for veryf quick config generation of any complexity.
+This allows for very quick config generation of any complexity.

 ```go
 // EntityVar is a variable of an entity defined with a template to render its value.